 WINDOW_AVG

-The Tableau WINDOW_AVG function will calculate the average of the data in a table and the syntax of this WINDOW_AVG is:
+The Tableau WINDOW_AVG function will calculate the average of the data in a table, and the syntax of this WINDOW_AVG is:

 WINDOW_AVG(Expression, start_point, end_point)

-It calculates the average of Total Sales.
+The below WINDOW_AVG function calculates the average of Total Sales.

 WINDOW_AVG(SUM([Sales]), FIRST(), LAST())